jalvarez212/Ethereum-Notary-Protocols/README.md

 4. Open your browser and load http://localhost:3000/

 Congratulations!
-You have successfully launched DApp Builder.
+You have successfully launched Ethereum Franchising Protocol.

 ## Usage
 **Please note this application only works on the ETHGoerli Testnet at the moment**